-The previous layout involved a dining room that became dead space once food service ceased and the client wanted to make the whole pub a more useable multi-purpose venue at all times of day.
+The current layout involved a defined dining room that would become dead space once food service ceased and the client wished to make the whole pub a more useable multi-purpose venue at all times of day.
 The main requirement was that customers could feel at ease eating or drinking anywhere in the pub from breakfast through â€˜til late.

 The overall interior design scheme has transformed the pub into a single venue with a quirky industrial theme.
 It was important that the scheme didnâ€™t â€˜try too hardâ€™ and the venue has maintained its relaxed, welcoming feel, serving customers across a broad range of occasions.

 The scheme is a canvas of dark and moody shades, reclaimed timber and corrugated metal accented by striking sections of bright red and orange with a liberal helping of vintage style and panache.

 The client already had a huge amount of vintage light fittings some of which were re-wired to light up the venue.
-Also put to good use was their collection of vintage artwork and bric-a-brac with some additional key pieces selected from The Revivalist warehouse.
+Also put to good use was their collection of vintage artwork and bric-a-brac with some additional key pieces were selected from The Revivalist warehouse.